Know Your Risk Before It Strikes

 Chilies have been used as a food and medicine for at least 8,000 years.
 Now, literally hot off the presses, a new study suggests that eating these fiery fruits could save your life.
 The researchers reported that people who ate chili peppers regularly lived longer and had much lower risk for fatal heart attacks and strokes than those who ate chilies rarely or never.

-What’s more, the cardiovascular benefits of chilies are independent of other risk factors for heart disease or the type of diet a person follows, according to the study, which was published in Journal of the American College of Cardiology on December 24.
+What’s more, the spices for heart health benefits of chilies are independent of other risk factors for cardiovascular health or the type of diet a person follows, according to the study, which was published in Journal of the American College of Cardiology on December 24.
 How do these fiery fruits help protect your brain, heart and arterial wellness?
 Here’s a look at the study and key takeaways from the BaleDoneen Method.

 What did the study discover?